PawelHarasiuk/CurrencyNewsletter/README.md

 - JavaScript/HTML/CSS - basic frontend

 ## Architecture
 Here is architecture of the system I have designed.
-It not perfect and maybe some services I used not how it meant to be used, but I enjoyed the proccess of designing and learning experience.
+It not perfect and maybe some services I used not how they supposed to be used, but I enjoyed the proccess of designing and learning experience, and developed deeper understanding of used services.

 <br>
 <img width="479" alt="Zrzut ekranu 2024-10-23 o 19 03 36" src="https://github.com/user-attachments/assets/4aad11dd-e4c0-42de-a308-ba9d3ac072a5">